keanemind/gdb-dashboard/README.md

 GDB dashboard
 =============

 Modular visual interface for GDB in Python.
+Modified by Keane to work with Python 2.6.

 This comes as a standalone single-file [`.gdbinit`][raw] which, among the other things, enables a configurable dashboard showing the most relevant information